ashihara15/iron-fish-utils/multi-host-docker-compose/readme.md

 Maybe you've been running a single node, and now you want to switch to a multi-node mining arrangement?
 The quick reference & skeleton for that is below.

+Warning: Don't run these on a public ip with the rpc tcp port open to the world

 ### Initial Setup - sync the account + graffiti